WunschUnreif/Surdus-Successore/README.md

 ### Known Issue

 - Sometimes the decoder recognizes extra data after the sound is finished since there may be echo waves.
 This can be fixed by adding frame head and tails.
 But since we focus on the physical layer only, this problem is not very severe to us.
+- The encoder and decoder might not work well with external microphones or speakers.
+You may only use the built-in microphone for decoding.
+- When transmitting non-ascii characters, the UTF-8 encoding is used.
+Since it doesn't feature a resynchronization function, a single error bit may cause the display error of the whole sentence.

 ## Report

 We provided our presentation slides in the `Report/` folder, made by Apple® Keynote.

+The project report is also provided.